-In this post I’m sharing 4 tips to help limit disruptions and build independence during literacy centers in the kindergarten, first and second grade classrooms.
+In this post I’m sharing 4 tips to help limit disruptions and build independence during literacy centers so that you can focus your full attention on targeted, small-group instruction in kindergarten, first and second-grade classrooms.

-Today I’m happy to share 4 strategies to limit disruptions during center time.
-These tips will help your students to become more independent, giving you the freedom to focus on your small group instruction!
+I know many teachers struggle to get students to stay on-task during centers.
+That’s why today I am happy to share 4 strategies I have successfully used to limit disruptions during center time.
+These tips will help your students to become independent and give you the freedom to focus on your small group instruction!

 How to Limit Disruptions During Centers